Skip to main content

 What Are the Core Components of Metabolic Syndrome?

 To effectively address metabolic syndrome, one must first understand its diagnostic criteria.
 Clinicians identify the syndrome by the presence of three or more specific metabolic abnormalities.
-Recognizing these components allows for a targeted approach, where can be tailored to address the most pressing dysfunctions.
+Recognizing these components allows for a targeted approach, where lifestyle interventions can be tailored to address the most pressing dysfunctions.
 Each marker is a signal from a specific part of your physiology, and together they paint a picture of systemic imbalance.

 • Abdominal Obesity This is measured by waist circumference.
 A larger waistline, specifically from visceral fat around the organs, indicates a state of chronic inflammation and hormonal disruption.